lewiebe2/school_district_analysis/README.md

 #### *Scores by Grade*

 The only change to the scores by grade is "NaN" displayed for the removed Thomas High School 9th grade scores.
-All other Thomas High School grade scores remained the same, as did all other grades at all other schools.
+All other Thomas High School grade scores remained the same, as did all other grades' scores at all other schools.

 *Math scores by grade:*